- Perform your movement repetition,

 This is a one-hour golf lesson.

 Now, a lot of you golfers out there say, "Oh, I'm not flexible enough to get into the right positions," or "I'm too old to learn something new."
-I don't ever want to hear you say it again.
+I don't ever want to hear you say that again.

 Takeaway, before and after